Call to Arms (2018 video game): Crowdfunding and schedule

 RPS attributed slow crowdfunding in January 2013 to a "remarkable lack of assets".
 When they spoke with Kramer later that month, he said that the company wanted to improve the game quality prior to starting a Kickstarter campaign, which would have heightened the game's profile before they were ready.
 RPS thought that it was likely that people were waiting for the game to have the quality of Assault Squad prior to funding the game.
-In March 2013, Wargamer reported that project had been crowdfunded for €5.5 thousand with less than a week left in the campaign, though they were informed by Digitalmindsoft that this wasn't the final goal.
-In July 2013, Digitalmindsoft announced Men of War: Assault Squad 2 with a release date of Q4 2013, leaving both RPS and ShackNews confused about the status of Call to Arms.
+In March, Wargamer reported that project had been crowdfunded for €5.5 thousand with less than a week left in the campaign, though they were informed by Digitalmindsoft that this was not the final goal.
+That July, Digitalmindsoft announced Men of War: Assault Squad 2 with a release date of Q4 2013, leaving both RPS and ShackNews confused about the status of Call to Arms.
 ShackNews noted that the crowdfunding had fallen "far short of its goal".

-In May 2014, PC Gamer was also skeptical about the crowdfunding, as Digitalmindsoft had raised only 25% of the funds the developer expected.
-PC Gamer was optimistic regarding the schedule and that the publication of Assault Squad 2 "[would] help matters financially (if it sells well), even though the [developers had] denied that Assault Squad was made in order to fund Call to Arms."
-In October 2014, Digitalmindsoft announced the game's Steam page and the forthcoming end of the crowdfunding campaign on their website.
-Blue's News and GameStar speculated that the game would release when the campaign ended.
+PC Gamer was skeptical about the crowdfunding, as Digitalmindsoft had raised only 25% of the funds the developer expected, while PC Gamer was optimistic regarding the schedule and thought that the publication of Assault Squad 2 would give financial profit for the company.
+When Digitalmindsoft announced the game's Steam page and the forthcoming end of the crowdfunding campaign on their website in 2014, Blue's News and GameStar speculated that the game would release when the campaign ended.
 Blue's News also reported that the release of the game would include backer DLC, while GameStar believed that the game would see full release in 2015, though Digitalmindsoft had not provided a specific release date.

-Digitalmindsoft announced in late June 2015 that the game would be released to Steam early access in late July or August.
-Digitalmindsoft also announced a standard and deluxe edition, "Domination" game mode, play with bots, and a map and mission editor.
+The game was released as early access version on Steam in July 2015.
+Digitalmindsoft revealed a standard and deluxe edition, "Domination" game mode, play with bots, and a map and mission editor.
 They also stated that all users who purchased the early access version would have access to the campaigns at release for free.
-On 24 July, Digitalmindsoft confirmed that the game would be released to early access on 30 July.
-It would include all infantry units, some multiplayer maps, and multiplayer bots, and the replay function.
-Digitalmindsoft also said they would include additional maps, game modes and vehicles after release.
-Both GameStar and Blue's News believed that the game would be in early access until 2016 Q1.
+This version included all infantry units, some multiplayer maps, and multiplayer bots, and the replay function.
+Additional maps, game modes and vehicles were expected to be included after the game's release.
+Both GameStar and Blue's News believed at the time that the game would be in early access until 2016 Q1.